How can businesses use SMS Landing Pages?Topic: Technology

 59% of us would try a new brand or company for a better service experience (source), so ensuring that your customers are well informed and treated like individuals is key to customer retention.

 Ever since the first text message was sent over 25 years ago, businesses have been using SMS to connect with their customers.
-SMS boasts an unparalleled open rate of 95%, which on its own is outstanding, but when compared to email at 25% it’s clear that SMS is the most effective method for communicating with customers.
+SMS boasts an unparalleled open rate of 95%, which on its own is outstanding, but when compared to email at 25%, it’s clear that SMS is a highly effective method for communicating with customers.

 SMS Landing Pages is part of Esendex’s rich message builder, Messaging Studio.
-It enables brands to design and send a dedicated mobile landing page, giving the end user a better mobile experience.
-By using images, extra text, and call to action buttons, businesses can increase customer engagement whilst still using SMS as the delivery mechanism.
+It enables brands to design and send a dedicated mobile landing page, giving the recipient a better mobile experience.
+By using images, extra text, and call to action buttons, businesses can increase customer engagement while still using SMS as the delivery mechanism.

 The different ways to use SMS Landing Pages

 The goal for many businesses is to sell their products or services to customers who will value them.
 SMS Landing Pages have been very successful in delivering promotional messages for our retail customers with some impressive results; take a look at one of our customers who doubled their sales when they switched to SMS Landing Pages.